 View the Idaho Broadband Strategic Plan for 2022 – 2027 by clicking the link above.

 Additional Idaho Broadband Resources

-A map from NTIA that represents the areas with the greatest need for broadband in the United States.
+Find a map from NTIA that represents the areas with the greatest need for broadband in the United States here.

 Combination of data from FCC, NTIA and other sources, giving county and city statistics on broadband connectivity including pricing, providers and advertised speeds.
 Find it here.

 Idaho Department of Transportation’s Dig Once Map allows communities and ISPs to take advantage of earth-moving activities to deploy conduit and fiber more effectively.
 Find it here.